-Mat, the main patriarch of the Bransford family, always hoped to start a family of his own day.
+Mat, the main patriarch of the Bransford family, always hoped to start a family of his own some day.
 He finally met his future wife Parthena and made that dream come true.

-Mat responded back with “Oh no, Captain.
+Mat responded back with, “Oh no, Captain.
 I’ve been here all my life.
 I was raised up in this cave.
 I sure couldn’t leave it now.”

 The soldier then said, “Well Mat, it also seems that I heard about you losing those children last year.
 Some say that when you slaves lose your children, it doesn’t seem to bother you they say.”

 “Now that we getting older and we leased to the Doyle family now.
 Master Doyle is a pretty good keeper you see.
 We old now.
 Not much is expected from us.
 We got a good house, and plenty of furniture, but if only we could get them children back.”

-Jerry said that in recent years they just found out that Mat was able to get one of the girls back after slaves were freed.
+Jerry said that in recent years they found out that Mat was able to get one of the girls back after slaves were freed.
 She was 14 years of age with a young baby, but he was able to get her back.
-To this day, the Bransford family still does not know what came of the other children.
+To this day, the Bransford family still does not know what became of the other children.
 Jerry will see individuals in public and wonder if he has ever passed someone that is kin to him and will never know.

 The reality is that similar stories to the Bransfords happened to many slaves during the 1800s.
 Families were torn apart and never heard from again.
 The idea of knowing that your child or parents are out there somewhere is a feeling that is impossible to replace.